sysec-uic/s2ctf-playground/README.md

 ## A super simple capture-the-flag (s2CTF) playground
 These are simple in-class examples of stack buffer overflow attacks and a shellcode injection attack for UIC CS 487.
+The code has been tested on **Ubuntu 22.04**.

 ### Setup the environment
 ```
+sudo apt install gcc gcc-multilib make git
 git clone https://github.com/sysec-uic/s2ctf-playground.git
+cd s2ctf-playground
 ./setup.sh
 ```
 You should have `stack0x01`, ..., `stack0x04` under `ctf/`: